lsuhpchelp/singularity/recipes/centos7/ReadME.md

 ### How to use `centos7run`

+#### General Usage (Serial Programs)

-`centos7run` only needs to be added before the executable name you intended to run:
+Normally, for serial programs that do not require parallelization, `centos7run` only needs to be added before the executable name you intended to run:
 ```
 centos7run <executable-name>
 ```